 The presence of the CSRF in the CISCO DNA Center could allow an unauthenticated, remote attacker to seize control of an authenticated user account.

-As of the time of this article, version 2.1.2.x is the latest version, which can be found here.
+As of the time of this article, version 2.1.2.x is the latest version.

 Source: Threat Post